Return to Cost of Living

 Free medical centres and GPs

-Hallam has its own free Medical Centre located in Surry Building and accessible via Pond Street in the city centre.
+Hallam has its own free Medical Centre located in Surrey Building and accessible via Pond Street in the city centre.
 They also have a base at Porter Brook Medical Centre, located just down Ecclesall Road near Collegiate Campus.

 If you commute to Uni or live outside the city, you can find your nearest GP online.